 Zelda Fichandler, Tom Fichandler and Edward Mangum convert the Hippodrome, a former burlesque and movie house at Ninth Street and New York Avenue, NW, into a 247-seat theater-in-the-round.
 At the end of the 1954/55 season, Arena Stage closes and begins searching for a larger space.

 In 1956, Arena Stage converts the Hospitality Hall of the Old Heurich Brewery into a 500-seat theater-in-the-round.
 Arena Stage calls its second home the Old Vat, taking the name from the brewery’s huge kettles and playfully referencing Britain’s famed Old Vic theater.

-On October 31, 1961, the Fichandler Stage opened with a production of The Caucasian Chalk Circle and is hailed by the New York Times as a "new cultural landmark."
-Designed by legendary architect Harry Weese, who's credits include the Washington metro system, the Fichandler Stage was the first playhouse to be built in the nation's capital since 1895.
+On October 31, 1961, the Fichandler Stage opens with a production of The Caucasian Chalk Circle and is hailed by the New York Times as a "new cultural landmark."
+Designed by legendary architect Harry Weese, whose credits include the Washington metro system, the Fichandler Stage was the first playhouse to be built in the nation's capital since 1895.
 The venue offered a thirty by thirty-six feet playing space framed by four tiers of eight rows each to provide a seating capacity of 827.

 On January 15, 1971, Arena opened a second performance space, the Kreeger Theater, designed again by Harry Weese and named in honor of Washington philanthropist David Lloyd Kreeger.
 The Kreeger seats 514, has a modified thrust stage, and a fan-shaped house.

 Zelda Fichandler took a sabbatical during the1973/74 season.
 Alan Schneider, a long-time Arena director, planned the season and led the theater during Zelda's leave of absence.